tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/开发指南/整体流程_intl_en.md

 2. Create a server fleet
 Deploy the uploaded asset package on the created server fleet and complete process management, deployment configuration, scaling configuration, etc. For more information, please see [Creating Server Fleets](https://intl.cloud.tencent.com/document/product/1055/36675).

 ### Step 3.
-Call a TencentCloud API to get the server address (IP:port or domain name)
+Call a TencentCloud API to get the server address (IP:port)
-You can get the server address (IP:port or domain name) by creating and placing a game server session.
+You can get the server address (IP:port) by creating and placing a game server session.

 #### Create a game server session
 - Creation method: